 Texas Children's Health Plan will send a written acknowledgement of a complaint within 5 business days.
-Texas Children's Health Plan will investigate and issue a response to a provider complaint within 30 calendar days.
+Texas Children's Health Plan will investigate and issue a response to a provider complaint within 30 days from the date the complaint is received.
 All appeals of denied claims and requests for adjustments on paid claims must be received by Texas Children's Health Plan within 120 days from the last date of disposition; the date of the Explanation of Benefits on which that claim appears.
 Notification of receipt of the request for an appeal will be sent to the provider within 5 business days of receipt of the request.

-Provider appeals will be responded to within 30 calendar days.
-If a provider appeal involves a presently occurring emergency, denial of a continued hospital stay, or life-threatening condition, Texas Children's Health Plan shall respond in accordance to the medical immediacy of the case but in no event, greater than 1 business day from the time Texas Children's Health Plan receives the appeal.
-Texas Children's Health Plan will provide an oral resolution decision within 1 business day of receipt of an expedited appeal and in writing within 3 business days.
+Provider appeals will be responded to within 30 calendar days of receipt.
+If a provider appeal involves a presently occurring emergency, denial of a continued hospital stay, or life-threatening condition, Texas Children's Health Plan shall respond in accordance to the medical immediacy of the case but in no event, greater than I business day from the time Texas Children's Health Plan receives the appeal.
+Texas Children's Health Plan will provide an oral resolution decision within I business day of receipt of an expedited appeal and in writing within 3 business days.

 All provider appeals involving medical necessity issues will be made by a physician.
-If an appeal is denied, the provider has 30 working days to set forth in writing good cause for having a particular type of specialty provider review the case, and the denial shall be reviewed by a provider in the same or similar specialty as typically manages the member's situation.
+If an appeal is denied, the provider has 30 working days to set forth in writing good cause for having a particular type of specialty provider review the case, and the denial shall be reviewed by a provider in the same or related specialty as the appealing provider.
 An acknowledgement letter will be sent within five working days of receiving request for specialty review.
 Specialty review will be completed within 15 working days of receipt of request.
 Claims lacking the information necessary for processing are listed on the Explanation of Benefits requesting the missing information.
 Providers must resubmit a completed/corrected claim to Texas Children's Health Plan within 120 days from the date of the Explanation of Benefits to be considered for payment.